Trauma Training

-Trauma, Power & Consent in Birth Work is an introductory training designed for doulas and birth workers who may come into contact with survivors of domestic abuse as part of their work, but who do not hold a frontline safeguarding or intervention role.
+Trauma, Power & Consent in Birth Work is an introductory training designed for doulas and birth workers who may come into contact with trauma carriers and survivors of domestic abuse as part of their work, but who do not hold a frontline safeguarding or intervention role.

 Domestic abuse often shows up quietly — through fear, compliance, indecision, or withdrawal — especially during pregnancy and birth, when vulnerability and power imbalances are already present.
 This course offers essential context to help birth workers practise in a way that supports autonomy, emotional safety, and survivor-led care.